hazemAsd123/Xtreme-Recon/README.md

 --------------The First Bash Script Tool I made --------------

 - The Idea is simple run multiple recon tools then aggregate results .....
-- this provide speed and clarityresults .
+- this provide speed and clarity results .
+- using